StatBiomed/HKU-single-cell-workshop/README.md

 ---
-permalink: /home
+permalink: /index
-layout: page
 title: Single-cell Analysis Workshop 2021
 ---

-Welcome to the Single-cell Analysis Workshop 2021, hosted by School of Biomedical Sciences, University of Hong Kong
+Welcome to the Single-cell Analysis Workshop 2021, hosted by School of Biomedical Sciences, University of Hong Kong.

 ### Session information